 School buses have a substantial role to play in America’s mass transit and educational industries.
 However, the buses can’t do the work alone: they need to be operated by bus drivers, and those drivers need to be validated by school bus background checks.

 Though school bus drivers are responsible for the safety and well-being of millions of school children across the United States, the background checks they face are often lacking in depth or detail.
 The reason is most school districts in the U.S. are facing bus driver shortages.
-As a result, the standards these drivers are held to have been loosened in recent years.
+As a result, the

 To keep students safe, every school bus driver background check should include the following.